 Dancing and joy at the UCAT certificate giving ceremony

 UCAT was launched in August 2018 by Stichting Coffee Agronomy Training, Jacobs Douwe Egberts, Keurig Dr Pepper, and Enveritas with the aim of improving the livelihoods of 50,000 farmers in Western Uganda.
 The partners endeavored to help farmers increase their yields by at least 50% through comprehensive agronomy training implemented by Hanns R. Neumann Stiftung (HRNS) and TechnoServe.
+Over a period of 4 years, HRNS was targeting to reach 22,000 households in the district of Kakumiro, Kyenjojo, Kibaale and Kagadi with Cohort 1 targeting 12,000 direct beneficiary households in Kakumiro and 10,000 households in Cohort 2 in the remaining three districts.
 This was an ambitious goal particularly because many smallholder farming families in Western Uganda had abandoned their coffee gardens.

 But why had smallholder families who had grown coffee for generations given up on the lucrative cash crop?
 Misearch Masengere a UCAT Cohort 1 farmer from Kakumiro explained some of the reasons; “We had lost hope in coffee and decided to focus more on our maize, beans and bananas because we weren’t harvesting enough cherries to make good money from the coffee.”
 At that time, farmers thought that focusing on their food crops benefited them more as they yielded both food and income and didn’t take as much time to grow.
 Additionally, farmers could not control the coffee wilt disease and didn’t have access to resistant varieties.
 As a result, many farmers neglected or even uprooted their coffee.

 Misearch Masengera and his wife Teddy Businge in their coffee farm